microsoftgraph/microsoft-graph-docs-contrib/concepts/windowsupdates-deployments.md

 When you assign a device to two deployments for content of different update categories (for example, a feature update and an expedited quality update), the deployment service offers content in a sequence according to Microsoft’s recommendation.

-When you assign a device to two deployments for content of the same update category (for example, feature update versions 20H1 and 20H2, or quality updates from March 2021 and April 2021), the deployment service offers the content that is higher ranked by Microsoft.
+When you assign a device to two deployments for content of the same update category (for example, feature update versions 20H1 and 20H2, or quality updates from March 2021 and April 2021, or driver version 1.0.0.0 published January 2023 and 1.0.0.1 published February 2023), the deployment service offers the content that is higher ranked by Microsoft.
 For feature updates and quality updates, more recent updates are higher ranked.
+For driver updates, applicable updates are typically ranked by version and publication date.
 This behavior does not apply if one of the deployments is still scheduled for the device and is not ready to offer content.
 In that case, the other deployment delivers content to the device.